Amitkumar-Vaghela/ATM/README.md

 Run the Program: Execute the program by running the atm.py file using Python: python atm.py.
 Follow the On-Screen Instructions: Once the program starts, follow the on-screen instructions to perform various operations such as checking balance, depositing, withdrawing, or exiting.

-Requirements:
-Python 3.x

-Contributing:
-Contributions to this project are welcome!
-Feel free to fork this repository, make changes, and submit pull requests.

-License:
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-Acknowledgments:
-This program was created by [AMIT VAGHELA].
-Special thanks
-Contact:7990382972

-If you have any questions, suggestions, or feedback, feel free to contact the project maintainer at [av902959@gmail.com].
-Thank you for using the ATM Simulator!
-We hope you find it helpful and enjoyable.